ibm-cloud-docs/power-iaas/modifying-instance.md

 3. After you click the **Edit** icon, a menu appears.
 Use the toggles to change your instance's **Entitled capacity** and **Memory (GB)**.
 Click **Next.**

     If the VM is inactive, you can change the processor type to **Dedicated** or **Shared** and adjust the amount of memory however you'd like.
 The minimum and maximum values for **Memory (GB)** and **Entitled capacity** are recalculated based on the type of processor.
 When you choose to resize an active VM, you cannot change the processor type.
-The minimum amount of **Memory (GB)** and **Entitled capacity** are half of what was allocated at provisioning time, while their maximum amount is double.
+The minimum amount of **Memory (GB)** and **Entitled capacity** are half of what was allocated at provisioning time, while their maximum amounts are double.
     {: tip}

     ![Modifying your server details](./images/console-modify-server-details.png "Modifying your server details"){: caption="Figure 2.
 Modifying your server details" caption-side="bottom"}